 The take-home message is that home buyers in Olympia should start their searches early and be prepared for competition.
 With steady demand and scant inventory, the housing market in Olympia could create challenges for some buyers.
 But with a relatively affordable price tag, compared to the state’s other major population centers, it’s still an attractive market for budget-conscious buyers.

-Here’s a recap of key points in this report:
+Here’s a recap of the key points in this report:

 - Compared to Seattle and the cities that surround it, Olympia is a relatively affordable housing market in Washington State.